 Our guide to the tastiest cheese and wine pairings this Christmas

 When you’re a cheese lover, nothing beats a good cheeseboard, and we’re truly spoiled to have so many mouth-watering, award-winning cheeses here in the south west.
-Our carefully selected range in the deli is testament to how much we love a good cheese.
-Get inspired for a festive cheeseboard full of (jingle) bells and whistles, with our guide to creating a cracker of a cheeseboard…
+Our carefully selected range in our shops and cafes is a testament to how much we love a good cheese.
+Get inspired with our cheese and wine pairings to create a festive cheeseboard full of (jingle) bells and whistles.

 First up, the cheese

 A good rule of thumb is to go for variety.
 This means a mix of hard and soft cheeses, a range of flavours, textures and milk types (such as cow, goat or sheep’s milk).
 Depending on how enthused you are about cheese, pick around 3 to 5 cheeses.
 If aesthetics concerns you, odd numbers always look good on the plate.

 When picking cheeses, it’s nice to start with a fairly ’safe’ flavour that you’re familiar with, such as a cheddar.
 You can build it up by adding to your range of milk types.
 Cow’s milk is versatile and is the widest range that we have in store.
 Sheep’s milk tends to be quite rich due to the higher fat content, and if you like a tangy cheese, goat’s milk is the go-to for that distinctive taste.
 If you’re looking for a plant-based option, we highly rate the dairy free che*se from Kinda Co.
 We give our recommendations below for the perfect cheese and wine pairings but ultimately, pick the ones you like!

 The perfect cheese and wine pairings

 We’ve picked our favourite five organic and local cheeses which are all also vegetarian.
 We’ve paired each cheese with a wine that is guaranteed to show it off at its best.